western-greece-developers/meetup/meetups/2/README.md

   Docker basics and use cases.
 It won't be a workshop so no need for a laptop this time.

-- Pros and cons of remote working - Marios Karagiannopoulos [Professional guidance, Remote working]
+- Pros and cons of remote working/Tools/Processes/Best practices - Marios Karagiannopoulos [Professional guidance, Remote working]

 ## Open discussion